 The Planning and Community Outreach Divisions are responsible for developing and updating the city’s comprehensive plan and its various elements; for implementing the comprehensive plan through the review of development and rezoning applications and through the writing, updating, and implementing of land use regulations, including zoning; and for providing neighborhood services that link neighbors to resources and conflict resolution.

 Before calling the city for services, check the Littleton City Limits map and the Address Wizard page to be sure the address you are calling about is in the city limits.
 Zoning Information may be found on the city's official Zoning Map.

-The City of Littleton, Colorado, is embarking on a process to develop a unifying vision for the community's future.
+The City of Littleton, Colorado, is in the midst of a multi-year process to develop a unifying vision for the community's future.
 The Vision was the initial step in a larger process to update the City's Comprehensive Plan and create a Transportation Master Plan (see 2019 adopted plans) as well as potentially updating the city's zoning and land use codes into a Unified Land Use Code (ULUC) to ensure consistency with the vision and Comprehensive Plan.
 To join the conversation, visit EnvisionLittleton.org.